 In response to the proposal to require NESO to publish an accompanying Guidance document clarifying the interpretation of Significant Modification Applications, Workgroup members provided feedback that there should be wider industry engagement around this document to form views on the complete proposals.
 The Proposer stated that it will consider how to engage industry on the contents of the Guidance document to support this code change around significant changes.
-For the avoidance of doubt, whilst earlier 'draft thinking' was shared by the Proposer prior to Workgroup Consultation, at the time of writing this document the Workgroup has not seen this Guidance document.
+For the avoidance of doubt, whilst earlier 'draft thinking' was shared by the Proposer prior to Workgroup Consultation, the Workgroup did not see the finalised Guidance document.